Nikolaj-K/Tay/README.md

 # TUTORIAL FOR DUMMIES

-0) Make sure you can run Tensorflow with your GPU
+0) Make sure you can run Tensorflow with your GPU, download/clone this repo and unzip with 7z

 1) Install these: